 The women arrested were stripped searched in the watchouse that night in the presence of male police.
 Maris, a young student and member of the CLCC, organised a defence for all the arrested people in the courts and a few were acquitted.
-It was the beginning of arrests and court appearances which would continue unabated for 2 years – every time there was a political street march.
+This was the beginning of 3000 arrests of 2000 people and court appearances which would continue unabated for 2 years – every time there was a political street march.

 Thanks to LeftPress Printing society super 8 footage of those days.

 Super 8 to video running time 12.26 mins